laurencelundblade/t_cose/README.md

 * Disable the content type header T_COSE_DISABLE_CONTENT_TYPE
 * Disable COSE_Sign structure support with T_COSE_DISABLE_COSE_SIGN
   (use only COSE_Sign1 signature structures if adequate).

-#### Change in code size with spiffy decode

-The encode size is as before.

-Compared to the previous t_cose, the code size for decoding/verifying is reduced by about 600 bytes.
-However, spiffy decode functions in QCBOR are now required and they are about 2KB, so there is a net size increase of 1.4KB.
-But use of spiffy decode will also make other parts of the overall SW stack smaller, perhaps by a lot, so this will likely break even.
-For example, EAT or CWT decoding will be reduced a lot through use of spiffy decode.
-Basically, the more CBOR maps a SW stack has to handle, the more saving there will be from spiffy decode.

 ### Heap and stack